MachsunSSR/BangkitCapstone/README.md

 # Cloud Computing Path

 Designing and Planning Architecture, Designing Rest API and Deploying through Cloud Run for endpoint communication with Mobile Android Application through Google Cloud Platform.
 Database was created in Cloud SQL.
-Machine Learning model is deployed at VM Instance in Compute Engine at Google Cloud Platform.
+Machine Learning model is deployed at App Engine at Google Cloud Platform.

 # Database Design
 Here is the ERD of the application.